 Artistic Director and Writer

 Cherie studied at Exeter and Sussex Universities.
-She is a Lived Experience Practitioner and Theatre Specialist working within mental health including Child and Adolescent Mental Health services and Neuro-Developmental teams within education and the community for over 25 years.
+She is a Lived Experience Practitioner and Theatre Specialist working within mental health including Child and Adolescent Mental Health services and Neuro-Developmental teams within education and the community for over 25 years and is a registered Mental Health First Aider.
 In 2017, she was given a Teaching Excellence award by the Lord Mayor of Southwark for her work with vulnerable young people.
 Cherie has worked as a performer with Random Acts Improvisation Company, Theatr Clywd and Leap Theatre in Education.
 Cherie received mentor-ship at The National Theatre working with script development and story.

 Artistic Director Writer and Performer